The Hitchhiker's Guide to Facebook Web Tracking with Invisible Pixels and Click IDs: User Active Profiling

 \subsection{Browsing history build-up \& matching}

 Looking into the traffic collected from S2, we find that out of 2,308 websites storing the \fbp cookie when visited (S1 and S2), 2,223 (or 96\%) websites report this event to \FB.
-Thus, \FB can create an anonymous profile for user X with these websites included, along with any other useful data such as type of website, \etc
+Thus, \FB can create an anonymous profile for user Z with these websites included, along with any other useful data such as type of website, \etc

-At the end of S4, \FB has both the \fbp (unique browser ID) and \fbc which contains the one-time tag Facebook Click ID.
-Thus, by looking into the outgoing traffic of S4, we can find how many websites \FB can link to user U's newly created \FB profile using these values received.
+At the end of S4, \FB has both the \fbp (unique browser ID) and \fbc containing the one-time \FBCLID tag.
+Thus, by looking into the outgoing traffic of S4, we can find on how many websites \FB can link to Z's newly created \FB profile.
 In fact, from the 2,308 websites, 2,165 (or 93\%) send to \FB both the original \fbp and the newly created \fbc values.
 In particular, 92.3\% of the websites report both \fbp (S2) and \fbc (S4), meaning that for those websites the previous browsing activity was tracked based on the \fbp value and could be matched to a user based on the \FBCLID value of S4.
-Also, 1.5\% of websites report the \fbp value on S4 only when \FBCLID exists.
-This could be due to the websites having their own triggering mechanisms invoking \FBP, or network errors on S2 (\eg \FBP not loaded or captured correctly on S2).
-So, for these few websites, the tracking begins when the customer comes from \FB (S4).
-There is also a 3.9\% of websites that share only the \fbp value (S2).
-This could be due to the website implementing some URL shortener that strips the URL from any additional parameters (\FBCLID), or network errors (\eg \FBP not loaded on S4).
-Finally, 2.3\% of websites do not share any information upon visitation.
-This can be due to network errors as in other cases, or due to the fact that they do not have ``PageView'' event in their \FBP configuration to be tracked: they may report to \FB upon additional events such as ``Add-To-Cart'', which our crawler did not perform.
+The remaining portion is due to cases where websites do not track the visitation event, or do not load \FBpixel due to network errors, or use URL shorteners that cut \FBCLID.